 Engage communities and educational institutions across North America in making young people aware of industrial distribution careers and preparing them for these good jobs.

 Coordinate and collaborate with others working to build awareness, engage and prepare potential employees to assure a skilled workforce for manufacturing and distribution.

 The National Association of Manufacturers (NAM) is the nation’s largest industrial trade association, representing small and large manufacturers in every industrial sector and in all 50 states.
 Its mission is to enhance the competitiveness of manufacturers by shaping a legislative and regulatory environment conducive to U.S. economic growth and to increase understanding among policymakers, the media and the general public about the vital role of manufacturing to America ’s economic future and living standards.

 The National Association of Wholesaler-Distributors (NAW) is the Washington, DC-based trade association that represents the wholesale distribution industry.
 NAW is active in government relations and political action; research and education; and group purchasing.
 NAW provides the best Value Added Programs for the Wholesale - Distribution industry.

 The Power Transmission Distributors Association (PTDA) is an association for the industrial power transmission/motion control distribution channel.
 Products PTDA's members distribute include adjustable/variable speed drives, bearings, belt drives, chain crives, clutches and brakes, motor/motion control devices, conveyors and material handling components, shaft couplings and U-joints, hydraulics and pneumatics, gearing, motors, industrial specialty chemicals, linear motion, and pumps.

-The University of Industrial Distribution is a concentrated educational program focused on the unique needs of wholesale distributors.
+The University of Innovative Distribution is a concentrated educational program focused on the unique needs of wholesale distributors.
 Known worldwide for excellence in education, UID is sponsored by the leading distribution professional associations, in cooperation with the Industrial Distribution Program and Indiana University/Purdue University.